otherland/biblebasedliving/content/uk-christian-identity.md

 Furthermore, the decline of Christian identity can result in a loss of community cohesion and shared values.
 Christianity has historically fostered a sense of unity and collective responsibility for the well-being of others.
 As Christian influence wanes, society may become more fragmented and individualistic.

-Source material: The decline of Christian identity impacts society by eroding traditional family values, contributing to relativism, and undermining community cohesion[^1][^3].

 ## 6. How can Christians contribute to restoring Christian values in the UK?